for-giobbe/phy/Building a Tree in a BI Framework .md

 In this lesson we did quite a lot:

 * explored a bit the command-line
-* analysed the different MSA formats
+* revised the different MSA formats
 * used the more established and comprehensive online platform for phylogenetics
 * did some hands on with BI and the relative post-inference diagnostics
-* focused on how we should treat carefully nodal support metrics, as PPs
+* focused on how we should treat carefully nodal support metrics, such as PPs

 ---